Christmas Side Dishes Make a Festive Feast

 This creamy, garlicky, cozy casserole is decadently cheesy with Parmesan, Gruyere, and sharp cheddar, and will warm both your belly and your heart.

-With only seven ingredients, this gratin is somehow more delicious than the sum of its parts: spinach, leeks, and piquant Roquefort cheese, topped with a quick and crunchy Dijon-horseradish breadcrumb blanket.
+With only seven ingredients (not including salt and pepper), this gratin is somehow more delicious than the sum of its parts: leeks, cheddar cheese, and fresh thyme, topped with a quick and crunchy fried leek blanket.
 Don’t count on leftovers.

 Simplicity often leads to elegance.
 This Southern specialty would be equally at home on a Yankee Christmas table or in a West Coast spread.
 Use small oysters if you can.